 \My\Entity\Repository\CustomerRepository being used in this class.
 It’s consumed by our authentication adapter and used to find the entity when we’ve authenticated them.

 That’s pretty much it.
-The full class compliment can be found below.
 I welcome any feedback or suggestsions to this article!